klahrich/chiefhustler/content/diary/where-to-find-ideas.md

 ---
-title: "Where to Find Ideas"
+title: "#53 - Where to Find Ideas"
 date: 2022-06-09T12:35:37-04:00
 draft: false
 ---

-I sometimes suffer from the cold start problem, where I get in front of the computer and don't know what to do.

 This is a curated list of resources I can always come back to.

+I sometimes suffer from the cold start problem.
+I get in front of the computer and don't know what to do.
+Hopefully this will help.

 ## Generate Ideas